a2rocket/testing/test.md

       * @param _delegationAddress The delegation address.
       * @param _expiryDate The expiry date of the delegation.
       * @param _useCase The type of delegation.
-      * @param _allTokens Refers to which tokens owned by the delegator or a specific token.
+      * @param _allTokens Refers to all tokens owned by a delegator or a specific token.
       * @param _tokenid The ID of the token to register the delegation for.
     */